 Other immune-mediated adverse reactions

 Given the mechanism of action of tremelimumab in combination with durvalumab, other potential immune-mediated adverse reactions may occur.
-The following immune-related adverse reactions have been observed in patients treated with tremelimumab in combination with durvalumab, or with durvalumab and chemotherapy: myasthenia gravis, myelitis transverse, myositis, polymyositis, rhabdomyolysis, meningitis, encephalitis, Guillain-Barré syndrome, immune thrombocytopenia, cystitis noninfective, immune-mediated arthritis and uveitis (see section 4.8).
+The following immune-related adverse reactions have been observed in patients treated with tremelimumab in combination with durvalumab, or with durvalumab and chemotherapy: myasthenia gravis, myelitis transverse, myositis, polymyositis, rhabdomyolysis, meningitis, encephalitis, Guillain-Barré syndrome, immune thrombocytopenia, cystitis noninfective, immune-mediated arthritis, uveitis and polymyalgia rheumatica (see section 4.8).
 Patients should be monitored for signs and symptoms and managed as recommended in section 4.2.
 Corticosteroids should be administered with an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by taper for Grades 2-4.

 Infusion-related reactions